bec-in-tech/GEOG863-Population-Data-By-State/README.md

-# GEOG863 - Displaying Population by State Using ClassBreakRenderer
+# GEOG863 - Displaying Population Data by State Using ClassBreakRenderer

 <b>Project Description:</b>
 <br>Displaying Population Data by State (Percent of Population in Dependent Age Groups Under 18 and 65+)